runceel/GrpcErrorRepro/README.md

 dotnet build
 ```

-There is following compile errors.
+Following compile errors is occurred.

 ```
 MainWindow.xaml.cs(35,55): error CS0246: The type or namespace name 'MyGrpcServices' could not be found (are you missing a using directive or an assembly reference?)
 [C:\Users\username\source\repos\GrpcErrorRepro\WpfApp\WpfApp_v4a1l2r4_wpftmp.csproj]